What Makes for Great Manufacturing Equipment Design?

 Dedicated manufacturing equipment is typically used for a limited series of applications while flexible equipment can have varied uses.
 Deciding which of the two is better depends on the nature of your product lines – for both short and long-term product planning.

 For some applications, a dedicated equipment line may be all that is needed.
 It can run repeatedly creating high quality products with minimal setups and changeovers.
-For other product designs, volumes and applications, more flexible equipment can be needed.
+For other product designs, volumes and applications, more flexible equipment may be needed.
 In this case, the equipment may be needed to build different sizes of products, utilize different materials, and utilize modified processes to complete its tasks.
-In this case, setups, changeovers, and tooling costs may play a much more significant role in the productivity of the equipment.
+The setups, changeovers, and tooling costs may play a much more significant role in the productivity of the equipment.

 Sound Ergonomic Design Considerations